dominique-shore/Fluvial-Geomorphology/Assignments/module-03_assignment.md

 You will be performing a variety of morphometrics analyses of the Logan River Watershed.

-On your website, please make a web-page for module 3 (this is what you'll turn in for Canvas.
+On your website, please make a web-page for [module 3]({{ site.baseurl }}/Fluvial-Geomorphology/Course_Topics/module-03.html) (this is what you'll turn in for Canvas.
 For the Logan River Watershed (a 10 digit HUC - 1601020303).
 Your page should have a heading for each of the assignment tasks listed below.
 I describe the bare minimum you need to include in each task on your page, but you may want to provide additional context.
 Briefly explain your methods as well.
 Make sure all questions are answered.

 ### Assignment Tasks

 #### 1 - Map of Logan River Watershed
-1. Make a Location Map (where in Utah is the Logan River Watershed).
+1. Make a Location Map (where in Utah is the Logan River Watershed; can skip if you make an interactive embedded map in step 2).
 2. Make a map of the Logan River Watershed

 #### 2 - Longitudinal Profile
 1. Produce a **longitudinal profile** graph (distance (meters) vs. elevation (meters)  by pulling a elevation profile of the Logan River from Franklin basin (around  [42.0353,-111.599127](https://goo.gl/maps/qHmhTkBy8H4w7BdK7) down to mouth (around [41.741216, -111.938460](https://goo.gl/maps/vKCdUaMe1im98wTL8)).